US and Mexico flags beside a car representing cross-border vehicle import

 • Present Documents: Hand over all your gathered documentation (title, bill of sale, IDs, EPA/DOT forms, etc.).
 Be prepared to answer questions about the vehicle’s origin, ownership, and any modifications.

 • Inspection: CBP officers will inspect the vehicle to verify its identity (matching VINs), condition, and compliance with US standards.
+The undercarriage must also be free of foreign soil per USDA requirements — have it steam-cleaned before you arrive.

 • Bond Requirement: For certain types of imports, or if you cannot immediately prove compliance, CBP might require you to post a bond.
 This is a financial guarantee that ensures you will meet all import requirements.